The Nashville Predators said a name in 2004, after 257 others had been called in the opening eight rounds of the NHL Draft: Pekka Rinne.

 He bested his previous-high mark of seven, which he hit in 2008-09 and 2009-10

-Rinne finished first in wins**Out of goaltenders who played at least 50 games
+Rinne finished third in wins**Out of goaltenders who played at least 50 games

 Pekka Rinne's 44th career shutout extended Nashville's point streak to five-straight games to give them a 4-2-1 record and a season sweep of the Flyers.